prince1823/colab91-ap-agent/API_DOCUMENTATION.md

   -d '{"edited_text": "Updated proposal text"}'
 ```

+**What Happens:**
+- Updates feedback status from `pending` to `approved`
+- Stores optional user-edited text
+- Feedback is now ready to be applied

 ---

 ### Preview Affected Rows

 **GET** `/feedback/{feedback_id}/preview`

 Preview rows that will be affected by this action.